okinawabob/um/ifsm201.md

 #### Quiz 3 must be completed before our next class

 The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
-The second week you will be permitted to take the quiz only once.
-You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes for each quiz.
+The third week you will be permitted to take the quiz only once.
+You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes.
 If you walk away and the quiz times out you will receive a zero on that quiz.

 - Quiz 3: Computer Software
 {: .check}